 Created by The University of North Carolina at Chapel Hill, this course is taught by leading positive psychology researcher and author Barbara Fredrickson.

-We hope this helps, and we’d love to know what other positive psychology resources would be useful for you.
+We hope this list provides you with the basics of your positive psychology education options, but we’d love to know what other positive psychology resources would be useful for you.

 Have you pursued a degree in positive psychology?
 Are there additional programs you have been curious about or recommend?